Click on a feature for more information:

 The Basic Edition of HttpWatch saves exactly the same data as the Professional Edition in its .hwl files, If you open one of these files in the Professional Edition, you can view all the extended HTTP information (e.g. headers, cookies, timings, etc) without any restrictions.

-This means that you, and your customers, can record and view log files without having to purchase extra HttpWatch licenses.
-Here are two scenarios where you could make use of the free Basic Edition of HttpWatch:
+This means that you, and your customers, can record and view log files on Windows without having to purchase extra HttpWatch licenses.
+Here are two scenarios where you could make use of the Basic Edition of HttpWatch:

 Only one of the parties involved requires a license for HttpWatch Professional.
-The other party can use HttpWatch Basic Edition free of charge.
 Please see HttpWatch Basic Edition vs Professional Edition for more detail.

 The timing information displayed in HttpWatch is accurate to a a single millisecond (0.001 sec).